-While wills and trusts are very important and commonly used devices in estate planning, but the legal team at Whitcomb, Selinsky, McAuliffe, PC (WSM Law) invites you to discover some of the ways in which estate planning can prove to be beneficial which include the following tools.
+While wills and trusts are very important and commonly used devices in estate planning, but the legal team at Whitcomb, Selinsky, PC (Whitcomb, Selinsky)invites you to discover some of the ways in which estate planning can prove to be beneficial which include the following tools.

 Also known as advance medical directives, these devices tell people what type of medical care an individual would want or not want to receive in the event that they became incapacitated and could not speak for themselves.
 Medical powers of attorney specify who can make medical decisions on one’s behalf.